Rapper Young Dolph fatally shot at Tennessee cookie shop

 In an August tweet, he said: “Still can’t believe i got to where im at in life. still feel unreal.”

+It is the fourth high-profile shooting in the Memphis area in the past two months.
+Others include a school shooting in which a 13-year-old student wounded a classmate, the fatal shooting of two postal employees by a third postal worker who then killed himself, and a mass shooting at a Kroger grocery store in the Collierville suburb that left two people dead, including the shooter, and more than a dozen wounded.

-Associated Press writer Joshua Housing contributed to this report from Munster, Indiana.
+Pearson reported from Los Angeles.
+Associated Press writers Joshua Housing in Munster, Indiana; Kristin M. Hall in Nashville, Tennessee contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.